By Pamela Blair, Ph. D.

 Allow them to tell their story

-Bereavement counsellors who run support groups hear a variety of stories about loss and grief.
+Bereavement counselors who run support groups hear a variety of stories about loss and grief.
 Each experience is completely different, yet when the participants share their stories the connections they make with each other are immediately and profoundly comforting.
 Regardless of where we are in the process of loss, we no doubt have the ability to be supportive as we relate and recognize each other’s pain.
 This sense of connection and acceptance is vital to our spiritual and emotional healing—and most importantly, it doesn’t necessarily take professional training to be enormously helpful to one another.

 In her book, “The Fruitful Darkness,” anthropologist and depth psychologist, Joan Halifax, reflects on our collective as well as personal stories when she writes, “Stories are our protectors, like our immune system, defending against attacks of debilitating alienation...
 They are the connective tissue between culture and nature, self and other, life and death, that sew the worlds together, and in telling, the soul quickens and comes alive.”